-Students entering the building prior to 7:40 a.m. must report to Before-Care and the appropriate charges will be billed.
-Students not picked up by 3:00 p.m. will be sent to After-Care and the appropriate charges will be billed.
+Students entering the building prior to 7:35 a.m. must report to Before-Care and the appropriate charges will be billed.
+Students not picked up by 3:00 p.m. will be sent to After-Care when driveline is complete and the appropriate charges will be billed.
 Late fees will be applied for students picked up after 6:00 p.m.